SMS Blücher (1877): Design

 The six ships of the Bismarck class were ordered in the early 1870s to supplement Germany's fleet of cruising warships, which at that time relied on several ships that were twenty years old.
 The ships were intended to patrol Germany's colonial empire and safeguard German economic interests around the world, though Blücher spent much of her career as a torpedo training ship in German waters.
+They were designed as a smaller and more economical version of the preceding s.

 Blücher was 82.5 m long overall, with a beam of 13.7 m and a draft of 5.68 m forward.
 She displaced 2890 t at full load.
 The ship's crew consisted of 18 officers and 386 enlisted men.
+Her hull had a straight stem and was sheathed with zinc to prevent marine biofouling during lengthy periods at sea.

-She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which gave her a top speed of 13.9 kn at 2989 PS.
+She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by four coal-fired fire-tube boilers, which was vented through a single, retractable funnel.
+Her propulsion system gave her a top speed of 13.9 kn at 2989 PS.
 She had a cruising radius of 2380 nmi at a speed of 9 kn.
 As built, Blücher was equipped with a full ship rig, but this was later reduced.

 Blücher was armed with a variety of torpedo tubes throughout her career, ranging in number from four to seven.
 These were all 35 cm tubes, and they were placed in various positions in the ship, above and below the waterline.
 Her gun armament consisted of four 8 cm 25-cal. breech-loading guns and up to thirteen 37 mm Hotchkiss revolver cannon.